Giacomo Puccini: Early career and first operas

-Puccini wrote an orchestral piece called the Capriccio sinfonico as a thesis composition for the Milan Conservatory.
-Puccini's teachers Ponchielli and Bazzini were impressed by the work, and it was performed at a student concert at the conservatory on 14 July 1883, conducted by Franco Faccio.
-Puccini's work was favorably reviewed in the Milanese publication La Perseveranza, and thus Puccini began to build a reputation as a young composer of promise in Milanese music circles.
+As a thesis piece for the Milan Conservatory, Puccini composed the orchestral Capriccio sinfonico ("Symphonic caprice").
+Puccini's teachers, Ponchielli and Bazzini, were impressed by his work, which was subsequently performed at a student concert at the conservatory on July 14, 1883, conducted by Franco Faccio.
+The Capriccio was favourably reviewed in the Milanese publication La Perseveranza, and thus Puccini began to build a reputation as a young composer of promise in Milanese music circles.

 Le Villi

-After the premiere of the Capriccio sinfonico, Ponchielli and Puccini discussed the possibility that Puccini's next work might be an opera.
-Ponchielli invited Puccini to stay at his villa, where Puccini was introduced to another young man named Ferdinando Fontana.
-Puccini and Fontana agreed to collaborate on an opera, for which Fontana would provide the libretto.
-The work, Le Villi, was entered into a competition sponsored by the Sozogno music publishing company in 1883 (the same competition in which Pietro Mascagni's Cavalleria rusticana was the winner in 1889).
-Although it did not win, Le Villi was later staged at the Teatro Dal Verme, premiering on 31 May 1884.
-G. Ricordi & Co. music publishers assisted with the premier by printing the libretto without charge.
+Following the première of the Capriccio sinfonico, Ponchielli and Puccini discussed the possibility that Puccini's next work might be an opera.
+Ponchielli invited Puccini to stay at his villa, where Puccini was introduced to Ferdinando Fontana.
+They agreed to collaborate on an opera, for which Fontana would provide the libretto.
+Puccini submitted the work, titled Le Villi ('The Fairies'), for Casa Musicale Sonzogno's first of four musical competitions, advertised in April 1883, for a new, unperformed opera "inspired by the best traditions of Italian opera", which could be "idyllic, serious, or comic", to be judged by a panel including Galli and Ponchielli.
+Puccini's submission was disqualified because its manuscript was illegible; the second competition, in 1889, was notably won by Mascagni's Cavalleria rusticana.

+Despite the defeat in the competition, Le Villi was later staged at the Teatro Dal Verme, premiering on 31 May 1884.
+Casa Ricordi assisted with the première by printing the libretto without charge.
 Fellow students from the Milan Conservatory formed a large part of the orchestra.
 The performance was enough of a success that Casa Ricordi purchased the opera.
 Revised into a two-act version with an intermezzo between the acts, Le Villi was performed at La Scala in Milan, on 24 January 1885.
 However, Ricordi did not publish the score until 1887, hindering further performance of the work.